El Chupacabra Michael Moore vs. Big Pharma

 The Soviet government’s more fanatical left-wing ideologues may not have thought so, but Battleship Potemkin’s pro-proletariat message was deemed so effective that, at some time or other, the film was banned by equally fanatical right-wing rulers in numerous countries, from Brazil to South Korea.

-From the 1925 Soviet classic Battleship Potemkin to the 2005 Best Foreign Language Film Oscar: Veteran producer and Academy member Samuel Goldwyn Jr., whose credits range from the 1958 Alan Ladd-Olivia de Havilland drama The Proud Rebel to the 2003 Oscar-nominated Peter Weir-Russell Crowe collaboration Master and Commander: The Far Side of the World, isn't happy with the arcane laws governing the selection of the Oscars' Best Foreign Language Film submissions.
+From El Chupacabra and Sergei Eisenstein to the 2005 Best Foreign Language Film Oscar: Veteran producer and Academy member Samuel Goldwyn Jr. – whose credits range from the 1958 Alan Ladd-Olivia de Havilland drama The Proud Rebel to the 2003 Oscar-nominated Peter Weir-Russell Crowe collaboration Master and Commander: The Far Side of the World – isn’t at all happy with the arcane laws governing the selection of the Oscars’ Best Foreign Language Film submissions.

 “The system doesn’t work.
 The Academy’s job is to pick the best foreign-language picture of the year.
 But what happens when two of the best pictures of the year are made in France?
 Or suppose you had Italy’s The Bicycle Thief [a.k.a.
 Bicycle Thieves] and La Dolce Vita in the same year.
 It would be criminal if you could only pick one.”

-About a decade ago, Krzysztof Kieslowski's Three Colors: Red, officially submitted by Switzerland, was disqualified because the French-Polish-Swiss co-production wasn't deemed “Swiss enough” by the Academy's Foreign Language Film Committee.
+A decade ago, Polish filmmaker Krzysztof Kieslowski’s Three Colors: Red / Trois couleurs: Rouge, officially submitted by Switzerland, was disqualified because the Geneva/Carouge-set French-Polish-Swiss co-production starring French actors Irène Jacob and Jean-Louis Trintignant wasn’t deemed “Swiss enough” by the Academy’s Foreign Language Film Committee.

-This year, among the well-received non-English-language releases not in the running in that Oscar category are Pedro Almodóvar's Bad Education, Walter Salles' The Motorcycle Diaries, and Jean-Pierre Jeunet's A Very Long Engagement.
+This year, among the well-received non-English-language releases not in the running in that Oscar category are Pedro Almodóvar’s Bad Education / La Mala educación, Walter Salles’ The Motorcycle Diaries / Diarios de motocicleta, and Jean-Pierre Jeunet’s A Very Long Engagement / Un long dimanche de fiançailles.
+The first two titles star Gael García Bernal; the last title stars Audrey Tautou.

-See below a few more late 2004 movie news bits.
+See below a few more late 2004 cinema news bits.

 Harrison Ford in ‘The Battle of Falluja’?

-Veteran actor Harrison Ford (Raiders of the Lost Ark, Working Girl) will reportedly join the Iraq War by way of The Battle of Falluja, a film adaptation of correspondent Bing West's upcoming book No True Glory: The Battle of Falluja.
+According to reports, veteran actor Harrison Ford (Raiders of the Lost Ark, Working Girl) will join the Iraq War by way of The Battle of Falluja, a film adaptation of correspondent Bing West’s upcoming book No True Glory: The Battle of Falluja.

-The titular battle officially left more than 800 dead, the vast majority of them Iraqi civilians.
+The titular battle officially left more than 800 people dead, the vast majority of them Iraqi civilians.

 ‘A Legendary Love’ in Singapore

-Saw Teong Hin's A Legendary Love, the most expensive Malaysian movie ever made and a cause for deep embarrassment at the 2004 Venice Film Festival, became the first film from Malaysia in three decades to be screened in neighboring Singapore, where it opened on Dec.
+Saw Teong Hin’s A Legendary Love / Puteri gunung ledang, the most expensive Malaysian movie ever made and a cause of deep embarrassment at the 2004 Venice Film Festival, became the first film from Malaysia in three decades to be screened in neighboring Singapore, where it opened on Dec.
 15.

 Malaysia’s submission for the 2005 Best Foreign Language Film Academy Award, A Legendary Love stars Tiara Jacquelina as a 15th-century Javanese princess who falls in love with a Muslim warrior (M. Nasir) from the Malacca Sultanate.